-Review how we ensure Contractors have received relevant Safeguarding training (including Modern Slavery).
+Following a review of how we ensure Contractors have received relevant Safeguarding training (including Modern Slavery), our Level 2 Safeguarding Elearning course will be tailored and made available to Contractors.

 Charter against Modern Slavery

 In July 2018 the Council agreed unanimously to adopt and apply the Co-operative Party's Charter Against Modern Slavery (as far as is legally possible).
 All Suppliers to the Council will be asked to confirm that they/their organisation has, and will, take action to address risks to human rights identified within itself and its supply chain.
 During tender processes, this action is to include the adoption of a whistleblowing policy that enables staff to blow the whistle on any suspected examples of modern slavery.